fodoole/qeen-analytics-sdk/README.md

 7. Non-Product Detail Pages: The SDK will automatically detect non-product detail pages and not optimize content for them.
 You should still call the fetch method to get the domain configuration.
 8. Checkout Events: Checkout events are not debounced and can only be sent on non-product detail pages.
 Make sure to not directly bind checkout events to user interactions and instead only send them on confirmation or completion of a checkout process.

-By following these guidelines and best practices, you'll be able to effectively integrate the Qeen Analytics SDK into your single-page application, configure custom click and scroll events precisely, and gather valuable insights about user behavior and content performance.
+By following these guidelines and best practices, you'll be able to effectively integrate the qeen Core SDK into your single-page application, configure custom click and scroll events precisely, and gather valuable insights about user behavior and content performance.
 ___